-If you’re in year 9 or 10, the essay is to take the form of a letter starting with “Dear Prime Minister…” and must address a matter of international importance such as the environment or human rights, for example.
-If you’re in year 11 or 12 the essay is to address a topic of international importance such as global warming or Australia’s trading relationships, for example.
+If you’re in year 8 or 9, the essay is to take the form of a letter starting with “Dear Prime Minister…” and must address a matter of international importance such as the environment or human rights, for example.
+If you’re in year 10 or 11 the essay is to address a topic of international importance such as global warming or Australia’s trading relationships, for example.

 Two partial scholarships are available to eligible students from Australia.

 In addition to your completed application form, applicants must write a 1000 word essay.
-If you’re in year 9 or 10, the essay is to be entitled ‘What diversity means to me”.
-If you’re in year 11-12 the essay is to be entitled ‘What I think makes a Global Citizen”.
+If you’re in year 8 or 9, the essay is to be entitled ‘What diversity means to me”.
+If you’re in year 10 or 11 the essay is to be entitled ‘What I think makes a Global Citizen”.
 Unsuccessful scholarship entrants will automatically be entitled to an Early Bird Discount for the applicable program.

 Digital Video Scholarships

-Applicants must accompany their completed application form with a video (maximum 3 minutes and 50MB) that tells ‘My story and why I want to go on exchange”.
+Applicants must accompany their completed application form with a video (maximum 3 minutes) that tells ‘My story and why I want to go on exchange”.